ni-lab/guanine/docs/scoring.rst

         spear = spearmanr(preds + jitter, y_dev)[0]
         print(spear)

-If the code above produces *very* disparate results, e.g. a spearman score of 0.84 --> 0.76 (this happens with VEP), then you should probably not report the higher score as it's an artifact of ``spearmanr``'s tie-handling.
-We recommend running 30-50 'jitters' and reporting the average to ensure your result is true to your model's underlying performance.
+If the code above produces *very* disparate results, e.g. a spearman score of 0.84 --> 0.76, then you should probably not report the un-jittered score (as it's an artifact of ``spearmanr``'s tie-handling -- this happens with VEP, whose scores we always jitter).
+We recommend running 30-50 'jitters' and reporting the average result to accurately reflect your model's performance.

-Additionally, it's not unlikely that your model will have a few not-a-numbers (``NaN``\ s), especially if it's the combined result of many different predictors.
-We typically find that replacing ``NaN``\ s with the mean value tends to improve performance the most, but you are welcome to experiment with this on the **development set** before submitting your final results.
+Finally, your model may have a few not-a-numbers entries (``NaN``\ s), especially if combining many intermediate predictors.
+We've found replacing ``NaN``\ s with the mean value improves performance the most, but you are welcome to experiment with this on the **development set** before submitting your final predictions.

 .. code-block::
     :caption: replacing NaNs in predictions